 There’s someone starting a podcast every 3 minutes.
-As on April 2019, there are over 700,000 podcasts and over 29 million episodes out there to listen.
+As of December 2019, there are over 800,000 podcasts and over 29 million episodes out there to listen.
 There is a lot of buzz about podcasting and the industry itself – thanks to Spotify’s acquisitions and the launch of Luminary, amongst many others.
 In this post, I will help you understand podcasting holistically and take the right first steps to start your podcast from scratch.

 Just before I jumped into this topic, just in case someone sent you this link and you already know it all and want to just get rolling, please do so by finding your podcast idea or get a step further by starting to outline your podcast.

 I recently published 17 podcasting industry predictions for 2020 and beyond.
 Read the predictions and also download my 2020 Podcasting Strategy Handbook.
 You can use the handbook to evaluate and effectively position a podcast for your brand or business in the new decade.